-- By default, the module will not create self-referential links (links to the page the field is on), but you can include the current page with this option.
+- Include the current page: By default, the module will not create self-referential links (links to the page the field is on), but you can include the current page with this option.

 - Preference for duplicate page titles: If you have multiple pages with the same name, you can tell the module to prefer to link to the oldest or the newest page.

-You can use the modul in two ways: automatic and manual.
+You can use the module in two ways: automatic and manual.

 ProcessWire textformatters can be added to any text(-area) field you want on the details tab of the field settings.
 This way, the textformatter will automatically be applied whenever you output that field in your template.

 If you apply multiple formatters, mind the order.
 For example, if you apply the HTML entity encoder or a formatter that strips HTML tags, apply those before this one.

 Alternatively, you can manually use the formatter in your code (for example, if you only want it to apply to a field in certain places).
 Manual usage allows you to overwrite any options set in the module configuration on a per call basis.